 If you travel to Australia by aircraft or ship you may bring in e-cigarettes containing vaporiser nicotine if it is for your medical treatment and its use and supply is under doctor's prescription.
 You will need to have a copy of the prescription with you.

 There are harsh penalties for importing, attempting to import and possessing a prohibited import under the Customs Act 1901.
-These offences are punishable by penalty of up to 1,000 penalty units (from 1 January 2021, $222,000).
+These offences are punishable by penalty of up to 1,000 penalty units ($222,000).

 To comply with the law, if you believe e-cigarettes may assist you with smoking cessation please discuss with your doctor and follow the correct procedure.

 The published evidence on whether nicotine-containing e-cigarettes are effective in assisting smoking cessation is mixed and public health experts hold a wide range of views on the subject.